amadratitus/amadratitus/README.md

 ### A Tip About Me!
-I am the Web Lead KYUCSA(Kyambogo University Computer Science Students Association), GDSC Co-Lead and IEEE ComSoc Member.
+I'm a Tech Enthusiast and IT Professional passionate about using technology to solve real-world problems.
+I recently graduated from Kyambogo University with a degree in Information Technology and Computing.
+Previously, I served as the Web Lead at KYUCSA, Co-Lead at Google Developer Student Clubs (GDSC), and was an active IEEE ComSoc Member.
 ReadMore from my [LinkedIn](https://www.linkedin.com/in/kris2fa/) Profile.

 <br/>